-Aethetic Fx wants to feel 100% comfortable & confident that you are making the right decision.
-Below are some common hair loss problems.
+Aesthetic FX wants you to feel 100% comfortable & confident that you are making the right decision in selecting Aesthetic FX.

 Pattern baldness is the most common type of hair loss.
 It usually follows a typical pattern of receding hairline and hair thinning on the crown, and is caused by hormones and genetic predisposition.

 Hair grows about an inch every couple of months.
 Each hair grows for 2 to 6 years, remains at that length for a short period, and then falls out.
 A new hair begins growing in its place.
 At any one time, about 85% of the hair in your head is in the growing phase and 15% is not.

 Each hair sits in a cavity in the skin called a follicle.
 Baldness occurs when the follicle shrinks over time, resulting in shorter and finer hair.
 The end result is a very small follicle with no hair inside.
 Ordinarily, hair should grow back.
 However, in people who are balding, the follicle fails to grow a new hair.
 Why this occurs is not well understood, but it is related to your genes and sex hormones.
 Even though the follicles are small, they remain alive, suggesting the possibility of new growth.